Everyone

 Employee rights and responsibilities

-Pay as you go annual holiday pay
+Pay-as-you-go annual holiday pay

 If an employer wants to dismiss an employee on a fixed-term contract before their contract is supposed to end, they must follow the regular dismissal process, including having a legal reason for the dismissal, like serious misconduct.